Kshitijv24/Learning-Unity-Game-Engine/README.md

 	- And also we need to clamp the player position so we our player don't go our of the screen

 	- to achive this functionality we used an Unity build in feature called Mathf.Clamp

+DATE: 08-01-2022

+Break

+DATE: 09-01-2022

+- Creating An C# Script called CandyScript

+- in this script we are only gonna make our Candies Disappear if they Collide with our Player Game Object

+- or if they collide with the Boundary Box Collider2D GameObject using Unity built-in funcion called "OnTriggerEnter2D"

+- CandyScript C# Unity Script

+using System.Collections;
+using System.Collections.Generic;
+using UnityEngine;

+public class CandyScript : MonoBehaviour
+{
+  private void OnTriggerEnter2D(Collider2D collision){
+    if(collision.gameObject.tag == "Player"){
+      // Increment the Score
+      collision.isTrigger = true;
+      Destroy(gameObject);
+    }else if (collision.gameObject.tag == "Boundary"){
+      // Decrement the lives
+      Destroy(gameObject);
+    }
+  }
+}

+- we are doing all these checks what collide with what by using an unity built-in feature called Tags

+- we have given our player a Tag called "Player"

+- and our Boundary a Tag called "Boundary"